Giuseppe-Bianc/mario/README.md

 # mario

-a simple java game using LWJGL
+a simple java game using LWJGL for a revisited copy of mario